kogito-ops/puppet-minio/REFERENCE.md

 #### Parameters

-The following parameters are available in the `minio::user` class:
+The following parameters are available in the `minio::server::user` class:

 * [`manage_user`](#manage_user)
 * [`manage_group`](#manage_group)